Antenna Grounding Planes

 As frequencies get higher, the ground plane size shrinks dramatically.
 For example, at 1700MHz (LTE Band 4) - the quarter wavelength distance is just 1.75".
 And at T-Mobile's 2.5GHz LTE Band 41 the quarter wavelength distance is just 1.2".

-And at the high gigahertz frequencies that will be used for 5G technologies, the ground plane size required will be just a fraction of an inch.
+And at the high gigahertz frequencies that are used for 5G technologies, the ground plane size required will be just a fraction of an inch.

 Ground Plane Specifications